Police Misconduct

 FALSE ARREST

 The Fourth Amendment of the U.S. Constitution provides that a person has the right to be free from unreasonable seizures.
 A person may not be arrested unless the police officer has probable cause to believe that the person has committed a crime.
-Some false arrest cases that the firm has brought include the following:
+Some false arrest cases that we have brought include the following:

 False drug trafficking charges